-The popularity of mega-cruises (despite some very bad recent press about sinkings and mysterious illnesses aboard) has never diminished one of America's most time-honored (and wallet-savvy) travel options — the river cruise.
+The popularity of cruises on mega-ships has never diminished one of America's most time-honored (and wallet-savvy) travel options — the river cruise.

-Since Mark Twain's words first sparked readers' imaginations, the Mississippi paddle-boat river cruise has been considered an iconographic American journey.
-The trip's popularity has morphed over the years, leading the Hudson River cruise in the Northeast to hold an equal fascination for travelers.
+Steamboats have been chugging up U.S. rivers for more than 100 years.
+And ever since Mark Twain's words first sparked readers' imaginations, the Mississippi River paddleboat cruise has been considered an iconic American journey.
+The concept has spread over the years, and these days, trips on a number of other rivers hold an equal fascination for travelers.